Growing turmeric and growing ginger are both easy. Start growing them now to have your own constant supply of these beneficial herbal roots.

 Once you have fresh rhizomes in your refrigerator, it’s time to prepare your pots.
 Even though the rhizome sits on or near the surface of the soil, the roots will extend deep into the pot.
 Be sure to choose a good pot to start, like a gallon size.

-Mix a good blend of dirt.
+When I am growing turmeric and growing ginger, I start by mixing a good blend of dirt.
 My “special mix” is ⅓ existing soil or organic potting soil, ⅓ pine bark mulch (I used old applewood mulch last year with great results), and ⅓ compost or manure.
-If using manure, be sure it’s well aged.
-You can also throw in a handful of slow release fertilizer.
+If using manure, be sure it’s well-aged.
+You can also throw in a handful of slow-release fertilizer.

 Mix the soil well and water before adding to the pot.